Every NFL team’s most overrated player heading into 2022

 Isaiah J. Downing-USA TODAY Sports

-Fuller was brought in by the Ravens on a one-year deal to be cornerback depth, but it’s unclear just how impactful he’ll be.
-He had a rough go during his final year with the Broncos, and hasn’t looked like the player he was just a few seasons ago when he was at his best in Chicago with the Bears.
-Fuller is the No. 3 cornerback in Baltimore’s defense and will be relied upon to potentially play both inside and outside.
-Hopefully he’ll be able to do so at a high level and bounce back from his 2021 season. – Kevin Oestreicher, Ravens Wire
+Fuller was brought in by the Ravens on a one-year deal to be cornerback depth, but it’s unclear how impactful he’ll be.
+He had a rough go during his final year with the Broncos and hasn’t looked like the player he was just a few seasons ago when he was at his best in Chicago with the Bears.
+Fuller is the No. 3 cornerback in Baltimore’s defense and will be relied upon to play both inside and outside potentially.
+Hopefully, he’ll be able to do so at a high level and bounce back from his 2021 season. – Kevin Oestreicher, Ravens Wire

 Buffalo Bills: OL Spencer Brown